Skip to main content

 Examples of rural projects addressing early childhood development as a social determinant include:

-What are the roles of literacy, health literacy, and educational attainment in the health of rural residents?
+What are the roles of educational attainment, literacy, and health literacy, in the health of rural residents?

-One of the most obvious impacts of educational attainment is that lower education levels impact earnings.
+Education can have multiple impacts on the health outcomes of an individual.
+Lower educational attainment impacts median earnings, which is already lower in rural areas on average.
 This chart from the USDA Economic Research Service shows the relationship of education levels and median earnings for rural adults:

 Source: USDA-ERS Rural Education

-Many studies have shown that educational attainment, beyond basic literacy, also impacts health.
-A 2006 report for the OECD's Centre for Educational Research and Innovation, Measuring the Effects of Education on Health and Civic Engagement: Proceedings of the Copenhagen Symposium, includes the chapter What Are the Effects of Education on Health?
+Many studies have shown that educational attainment impacts health.
+A 2006 report from the Organisation for Economic Co-operation and Development (OECD's) Centre for Educational Research and Innovation, Measuring the Effects of Education on Health and Civic Engagement: Proceedings of the Copenhagen Symposium, includes the chapter What Are the Effects of Education on Health?
 This document reviews the evidence that more years of education result in:

 • Healthier behaviors